mosroom/meme-break-extension/README.md

 - ✅ Only fetches memes from public APIs
 - ✅ Stores settings locally in your browser
 - ❌ No tracking, no ads, no nonsense

----

-Made With ♥ By AI & My Questionable Brainpower :)